 The Inland Waterways Association’s 2005 National Festival & Inland Boat Show was held at Preston Brook.
 In 2004 IWA’s National Campaign Rally was held in Runcorn.
 This national organisation believes that Runcorn Locks are important enough to make it worthwhile to have brought the country’s biggest inland waterways event there, attracting hundreds of boaters from all over the country to give their support.

 The main obstacle to restoration lies at the top of the flight just beyond the elegant Waterloo Bridge where in the 1960’s the feeder roads leading to the famous Runcorn Suspension Bridge were constructed over the site of the top lock of the flight.
-The good news here is that second crossing of the River Mersey has been started and opened in October 2017.
-When complete, around 80% of the existing Silver Jubilee Bridge traffic will be redirected to the new crossing and there will then be the opportunity to remove the obstruction.
+The good news here is that second crossing of the River Mersey (Mersey Gateway) has now been opened in October 2017.
+Around 80% of the Silver Jubilee Bridge traffic has been redirected to the new crossing and there will now be the opportunity to remove the obstruction.

 What the Society needs is to be able to show potential funds holders that there is a widespread desire to see the locks restored and to achieve this we need your help by becoming a member of the Runcorn Locks Restoration Society.
 To find out how click here

 A brief history of Runcorn Locks

 Opened 17th July 1761 the Bridgewater is often considered to be the first true canal in Britain, as it relied upon existing watercourses as sources of water rather than as navigable routes.
 The then greatest canal undertaking in the world.
 Its success inspired a period of intense canal building in Britain, known as "canal mania".